Help - Preparing & submitting applications - MHRA Medicines

 Guidance on preparing an application to MHRA Medicines for a Clinical Trial Authorisation using IRAS

-It is no longer possible for a new CTIMP or IMP/Device trial application to be made using this part of IRAS.
-If you have an existing CTIMP or IMP/Device trial project and have not yet submitted your application, you will no longer be able to do so here.
+Clinical trial approval is required for any CTIMP to be conducted in the UK.
+All applications for approval of a CTIMP must now be made using the combined review service.
+Please use the guidance on the HRA website and MHRA website for instructions on how to apply for combined review.
+Researchers already using the combined review service should login to the new part of IRAS.
+If you have an existing CTIMP or IMP/device trial and have not yet submitted your application, you will no longer be able to do so here.

 If you have any queries related to applying for combined review, please contact cwow@hra.nhs.uk.

-Existing CTIMPs, that were initially submitted using the standard part of IRAS
+Existing CTIMPs that were initially submitted using the standard part of IRAS

-For existing CTIMPs that were previously submitted using this part of IRAS, you will still be able to access your project in the system.
-This might be necessary, for example, when making an amendment that requires changes to the initial application.
-For further guidance on making amendments to an existing CTIMP prepared in this part of IRAS please refer to the relevant section on ‘Notifying amendments to MHRA Medicines’ on our help pages.
+For existing CTIMPs and IMP/device trials that were previously submitted using this part of IRAS, you will still be able to access your project in the system.
+This might be necessary, for example, when making a modification that requires changes to the initial application.
+For further guidance on making modifications to an existing CTIMP prepared in this part of IRAS, please refer to the relevant section on â€˜Notifying modifications to MHRA Medicines’ on our help pages.

 Back to the top

-IRAS Integrated Research Application System, version 6.3.6, 09/01/2024, IRAS Dataset version 3.5.
+IRAS Integrated Research Application System, version 6.4.3, 12/06/2025, IRAS Dataset version 3.5.

-The Health Research Authority (HRA) acknowledges the Integrated Research Application System (IRAS) partners in developing IRAS content. © Health Research Authority 2024.
+The Health Research Authority (HRA) acknowledges the Integrated Research Application System (IRAS) partners in developing IRAS content. © Health Research Authority 2026.

 Copyright and other intellectual property rights in the content of the Integrated Research Application System (IRAS) belong to the HRA and all rights are reserved.
 Terms & Conditions, Privacy Policy.
 APP-N